 Camden war cemetery is located on the corner of Burragorang and Cawdor Roads, three kilometres south of Camden Post Office.
-The cemetery is on slight rise above the Nepean River floodplain, with a northerly aspect at an elevation of 75 metres.
+The cemetery is on a slight rise above the Nepean River floodplain, with a northerly aspect at an elevation of 75 metres.
 The vista to the north provides a picturesque view across the floodplain and is dominated by the town with the spire of St John’s Church in the background.
 It is not hard to imagine the scene that met these servicemen when they arrived in Camden during wartime over 60 years ago.

 When the visitor approaches the cemetery, they do so from the east.
 They advance along a paved walkway lined with low hedgerows.
 The walkway is dominated by a flag pole in the centre of the path.
 The visitor then walks through a gate into the cemetery proper, and they are immediately struck by the serenity of the site.
-The cemetery contains the bodies twenty-three servicemen who were stationed in the Camden area during the Second World War.
-These men fit within the long military tradition of the Camden area, when local men went off to the Boer War and later the First World War.
+The cemetery contains the bodies of twenty-three servicemen who were stationed in the Camden area during the Second World War.
+These men fit within the long military tradition of the Camden area when local men went off to the Boer War and later the First World War.
 The names of the latter group are listed on the memorial gates to Macarthur Park, Menangle Rd, Camden.

 Royal Australian Air Force

 Five airmen were killed in Hudson A16-152, which was part of 32 Squadron.
 The aircraft crashed south-west of Camden on 26 January 1943 while on a cross-country training flight.
 The aircraft was based at Camden airfield.
 The pilot and the four-man crew were killed.